TakanariShimbo/sample_webapi_python/README.md

 # About
-This is sample webapi written in python.
+This is sample webapi written in python (flask).

 # pythonanywhere: https://www.pythonanywhere.com/
 1. clone repo